What Role Can Pilates Play in Rehabilitation and Physical Therapy?

 This strengthens your core, which helps to alleviate and prevent herniated discs as well as balance out your strength on both sides of your body so that your joints don’t get overused and stiff.
 This is why a lot of injuries can be prevented by taking up a regular practice of Pilates.

-When you combine Pilates with physical therapy, your therapist can help guide you through the movements that are best for your recovery.
-As you become stronger, your therapist can help you progress to more challenging Pilates movements.
+When you combine Pilates with chiro, your chiropractor Bulleen can help guide you through the movements that are best for your recovery.
+As you become stronger, your chiro near kew can help you progress to more challenging Pilates movements.

 You might be surprised to find that Pilates is actually quite a challenging form of exercise.
 Despite the images of the lean and flexible people in much Pilates imagery, there are some very intense and challenging moves in Pilates.
 This is especially true in the early stages of learning, when you work slowly and carefully to perfect your form before increasing speed or intensity.